JexanJoel/DevTrace-AI/README.md

 - 💬 **Follow-up chat** - ask the AI questions about your exact bug
 - 📚 **Fix Library** - save what works, reuse it across projects
 - 📶 **Offline-first** - create, browse, and debug without internet
+- 🔗 **Share sessions** - invite teammates by email for read-only access

 ---